 Part of your lawn, for example, may lie next to a small creek.
 Another area may receive more shade than the rest of the lawn or may see more traffic.
 The soil in these areas may test differently than the rest of the lawn.
 Keep this in mind when taking samples and clearly label them.
 In this instance, gather as many samples as you need to test all of the different conditions in your lawn.

 It's also a good idea to test the soil around the dripline of any trees on your property.
 Plants feed heavily along this line and could be pulling resources from the soil, stealing it away from your grass.

-Step 3: Clean Your Tools
+3. Clean Your Tools

 Whether you're using a trowel or a soil probe, wipe it down with a clean towel and a little denatured alcohol.
 This ensures that you don't accidentally contaminate your soil and skew the soil test results.

-Step 5: Package Your Sample
+5. Package Your Sample

 Usually, the lab testing your soil will instruct you to combine all the soil samples you took into a bucket or bowl and then send a single sample for analysis.
 If you want to know specifics about different areas of your lawn, however, you may need to send more than one sample and pay for more than one test.
 You should not mix soils of different colors or textures nor should you mix samples from vastly different elevations.

 When you need a general overview of your lawn's overall health, combining multiple soil samples into one works well.
 If you think different parts of your lawn need different types of help, however, consider multiple soil tests.
 In this case, label each sample with a number and write down where you took the sample so you can keep track of your results.

 6. Interpret Your Results